 Computer hacking is one of the fastest-growing illegal industries across the globe.
 I would say the industry is a success; however, it is not.

-The industry majorly thrives on the misery, just like the drug industry.
+The industry majorly thrives on misery, just like the drug industry.

-Hackers are organized cybercriminals who breach personal and corporate internet/ system security protocols with motives to steal valuable data for resale to third parties or lock you out of the system for ransom to regain access.
+Hackers are organized cybercriminals who breach personal and corporate internet/ system security protocols with a motive to steal valuable data for resale to third parties or lock you out of the system for ransom to regain access.